 This is one of those recipes that I think twice about publishing online because it’s quintessential to my recipe repertoire.
 But I hope to give you guys the best, so I had to share it!

 This Chess Pie or Buttermilk Pie is a Southern Classic for the holidays.
-With only a few ingredients, and limited steps, you can't beat it!
+With only a few ingredients, and limited steps, its easy to love!

 - 1 cup buttermilk

 - 1 9 in pie shell, I par-bake* mine

 In mixer cream butter and sugar together.
 Add vanilla then add one egg at a time to the mixture.
 Slowly add flour and salt.
 Stir in buttermilk then pour into prepared pie shell.
 Sprinkle the top of the pie with a dash of nutmeg.

 Place a large rimmed baking sheet on the lower baking shelf (to catch anything that bubbles over and).
 Place the filled pie on the middle shelf and bake at 350 degrees for about 50 minutes.
 After 30 minutes cover the crust edge (an easy way to do this is to cut a circle of foil then fold the foil in half and cut and half circle out of the middle creating a ring of foil to put on the crust edge.)
 Check for done-ness at 50 minutes.
 When its done, it will only be giggly around the center (a little larger than a quarter).
 It may take an additional 5-15 minutes for a total cooking time of 1 hr 5 minutes.

 This pie can be made in advance and stored in the refrigerator.
 I actually think the pie is even better the day after it's made.